All Episodes

 So you're talking really about interpersonal sadism, is that right?

-I'm not entirely sure, Stephanie.
+I'm not entirely sure, Stefan.

-Well, I mean, interpersonal sadism would be that you get some girl to fall for you and then you just break up with her because you enjoy watching the suffering and you enjoy her crying and it gives you a sense of power or, you know, some parent who beats a kid because they had a bad day at work and want to feel like they're re-establishing their power or status.
+Well, I mean, interpersonal sadism would be that you get some girl to fall for you and then you just break up with her because you enjoy watching the suffering and you enjoy her crying and it gives you a sense of power or, you know, some parent who beats a kid because they had a bad day at work and want to feel like they're reestablishing their power or status.

 So I think you're talking about interpersonal sadism as wrong and bad, right?